 The good news is that I’ve lived Dr. Elwood’s documented anti-MM behaviors and added three anti-MM behaviors.
 The bad news is that I am an N of 1.
 Meaning I am a trial of one.
 I am anecdotal evidence of success.

 I was diagnosed with an incurable cancer, multiple myeloma, with an average five year survival of 49%, according to the American Cancer Society, and have lived with MM now for more than 25 years.
-I will update you on my progress.
+I will update you on my progress if you send me your email address.

 Have you been diagnosed with multiple myeloma?
 What symptoms are you experiencing?
 What stage where you at diagnosis?
 What therapies are you considering?